Helping parents understand safety

 - I’m worried for [child’s name] when you drink, particularly the times you have passed out.
 People have seen them by themselves outside the house at these times.
 What are the things that could happen to them while they are out there?

-Giving clear messages about AOD use
+Giving clear messages about alcohol and other drugs use

 You have to be very clear with parents about what behaviours are negotiable and non-negotiable.
 This helps them understand what you are most worried about regarding their child’s safety.
 Some non-negotiable rules in a safety plan can include the following: